MrDrHax/Learning-to-code-in-Python/docs/index.md

 To download python go to [the python webpage](https://www.python.org/downloads/) and download the installer.

-Once it is downloaded, oppen it.
+Once it is downloaded, open it.

 Follow all the steps, and if you are on Windows, make sure to check the "add to path" checkbox.

-once you have it downloaded, try oppening a command line terminal (search cmd)
+once you have it downloaded, try opening a command line terminal (search cmd)

 finally, type:

 >python

 and press enter
-if everything is configured correctly, a python terminall will appear.
+if everything is configured correctly, a python terminal will appear.

 to exit python, type: